saferpay/jsonapi/texts/ContainerDictionary.md

 	</span>
 </td>
 <td class="col-sm-8">
-	<div style="padding-bottom: 10px">Was the password forgotten by the payer in the current session?</div>
+	<div style="padding-bottom: 10px">Was the password reset by the payer using the "forgot my password" feature in the current session?</div>
 	<i class="small text-muted">
 			</i>
 </td>